-Tobacco use is one of the most common forms of substance abuse and is a leading cause of many health problems.
+Tobacco use is one of the most common forms of substance use and is a leading cause of many health problems.
 The harm caused by the use of tobacco products crosses all economic and social lines.
 It also crosses into the outcomes of behavioral and physical health services.
 Cherry Health is committed to approaching this issue from an integrated perspective.
 This training will help staff learn and incorporate the 5A’s into our practice which will help support our clients/patients in quitting their tobacco use.
-Successful completion of this course will earn 2 Social Work CEU’s and 2 MCBAP specific credits.
+Successful completion of this course will earn 2 Social Work Continuing Education Contact hours and 2 MCBAP specific credits.

-Facilitators: Sue Bruggink, MA, LLP, CAADC & Patti Warmington, MA, CPC
+Facilitators: Sue Bruggink, MA, LLP, CAADC and Patti Warmington, MA, CPC